sluggisty/testing/README.md

 ## Overview

 This testing harness:
-- Creates 10 Fedora minimal VMs using libvirt/KVM
+- Creates multiple Fedora VMs (default: 5 per version) using libvirt/KVM
+- Supports testing across multiple Fedora versions (42, 41, 40, 39, 38, 37, 36, 35, 34, 33)
 - Automatically clones and installs snail-core from GitHub
 - Configures VMs to report to `localhost:8080` on the host
 - Provides tools to manage, update, and execute commands on all VMs
+- VM names include version: `snail-test-42-1`, `snail-test-41-1`, etc.

 ## Prerequisites